slgrobotics/robots_bringup/Docs/Sensors/BatteryStateBroadcaster.md

 rosdep install --from-paths src --ignore-src --rosdistro=${ROS_DISTRO} -r -y colcon build
 ```
-After this installation, the package compiled from sources will override the standard binary installation.
+After this installation, the package compiled from sources will override the standard binary installation, after ```install/setup.bash``` is sourced.

 Here are the files that configure and work with BatteryStateBroadcaster:
 - https://github.com/slgrobotics/diffdrive_arduino/blob/main/src/diffdrive_arduino.cpp : line 74